 Bohpa Residence is a stunning four-star hotel in Wat Damnak.
 It features 20 spacious and modern rooms; all guests have access to a relaxing outdoor pool and seating area.

-Located at the heart of the neighbourhood, this hotel is surrounded by restaurants and bars and is a short walk to the city’s top attractions.
+Located at the heart of the neighborhood, this hotel is surrounded by restaurants and bars and is a short walk to the city’s top attractions.

-5. Taphul Village – Where to Stay in Siem Reap for Families
+5. Taphul Village – Best Neighbourhood in Siem Reap for Slow Travel

 - Escape the heat and browse the Lucky Mall shops, where you’ll find everything from toy stores to supermarkets.